-My husband and I have been together for 12 years and married for nearly seven.
+My husband and I have been together for 13 years and married for eight.
 We broke up (twice) early in our relationship and got back together (twice).
 Over time we added two kids into the mix.
 We bought a house.
 I started my own business as a professional photographer and blogger, and my husband has worked tirelessly to advance his own career.
 Life has been in session, to say the least.
 Granted, these are all blessings, but, like all families, we became very busy.
 Things like planned date nights and together-time were replaced with soccer practices, heated budget conversations and drive-by sightings of one another during our jam-packed weeks.
 Marital maintenance started falling by the wayside, and when we finally realized it, there was so much to sort that we both agreed we needed some professional help to wade through it.
 Marital counseling has been a saving grace for us, and here is why:

 1) We can hear each other.